istio/istio.io/content/en/docs/tasks/policy-enforcement/rate-limit/index.md

                           key: x-local-rate-limit
                           value: 'true'
     EOF
     {{< /text >}}

 ## Verify the results

-### Verify Global Rate Limit
+### Verify global rate limit

-Send traffic to the mesh.
-For the Bookinfo sample, visit `http://$GATEWAY_URL/productpage` in your web browser or issue the following command:
+Send traffic to the Bookinfo sample.
+Visit `http://$GATEWAY_URL/productpage` in your web browser or issue the following command:

     {{< text bash >}}
     $ curl "http://$GATEWAY_URL/productpage"
     {{< /text >}}

 {{< tip >}}
 `$GATEWAY_URL` is the value set in the [Bookinfo](/docs/examples/bookinfo/) example.
 {{< /tip >}}

-You will see the first request go through but after that every other request in a minute gets a 429 response.
+You will see the first request go through but every following request within a minute will get a 429 response.

-### Verify Local Rate Limit
+### Verify local rate limit

-At ingress gateway we have applied 1 req/min limit to `productpage` but `productpage` instances can handle in mesh traffic of 10 req/min based on local rate limiting.
+Although the global rate limit at the ingress gateway limits requests to the `productpage` service at 1 req/min, the local rate limit for `productpage` instances allows 10 req/min.
-To confirm that send a request to it by a `curl` command from some pod, for example from `ratings`:
+To confirm this, send internal `productpage` requests, from the `ratings` pod, using the following `curl` command:

     {{< text bash >}}
     $ kubectl exec "$(kubectl get pod -l app=ratings -o jsonpath='{.items[0].metadata.name}')" -c ratings -- curl productpage:9080/productpage | grep -o "<title>.*</title>"
     <title>Simple Bookstore App</title>
     {{< /text >}}

 You should see no more than 10 req/min go through per `productpage` instance.